-Our net revenues increased by 11.6% from RMB5.23 billion in 2020 to RMB5.84 billion (US\$916.4 million) in 2021, primarily attributable to an increase in sales from our skincare brands, partially offset by a slight decline in sales from our color cosmetics brands.
-Sales of our color cosmetics brands were impacted by the sluggish consumer demand during the second half of 2021, as well as our decision to limit discounts and promotions due to our brand building strategy for sustainable growth.
-Our skincare brands, on the other hand, enjoyed strong growth due to acquisition of several new skincare brands as well as further development of these brands during the year.
-Our gross sales generated through skincare brands as a percentage of total gross sales increased from 3.8% in 2020 to 14.6% in 2021.
+Our total net revenues decreased by 36.5% from RMB5.84 billion in 2021 to RMB3.71 billion (US\$537.3 million) in 2022, primarily attributable to the decline in net revenues from Color Cosmetics Brands, partially offset by the increase in net revenues from Skincare Brands.
+Sales of our Color Cosmetics Brands were impacted by the continued softness in the market demand for color cosmetics products and intensified industry competition from both domestic and international brands, a reduction in the number of offline experience stores, and our decision to limit discounts and promotions due to our brand building strategy for sustainable growth.
+Our Skincare Brands, on the other hand, enjoyed strong growth due to each brand's superior product performance, strong brand positioning and our continuous development of these brands during the year.
+Our net revenues generated through Skincare Brands as a percentage of total net revenues increased from 14.6% in 2021 to 33.5% in 2022.